-The European Chemical Society, EuChemS, is inviting you to its webinar ‘The Carbon element – Key towards a sustainable society‘ which will be held on Thursday 22 April 2021, from 10:00 to 16:30 CEST.
+The European Chemical Society, EuChemS, organised the webinar ‘The Carbon element – Key towards a sustainable society‘ which was held on Thursday 22 April 2021, from 10:00 to 16:30 CEST.

-This webinar will be chaired by Professor Nicola Armaroli (member of the EuChemS Executive Board).
+This webinar was chaired by Professor Nicola Armaroli (member of the EuChemS Executive Board).

 Objectives of the workshop